-Become fluent and culturally competent in the second-most widely spoken language in the world.
+Become proficient and culturally competent in the second-most widely spoken language in the world.

-Our expert, engaging faculty bring the world to your classroom through cultural trips, study-abroad courses, community engagement opportunities, and guest speakers.
+Our expert, engaging faculty brings the world to your classroom through cultural trips, study-abroad courses, community engagement opportunities, and guest speakers.

 To earn the 128-credit B.A. in Spanish, you will complete Marian's general education curriculum in addition to required and elective Spanish courses.

-You'll complete a minimum of 33 credits of spanish courses above the 100-level, such as:
+You'll complete a minimum of 33 credits of Spanish courses above the 101-level, such as: